aws-samples/aws-hpc-recipes/recipes/pcs/cluster_dns/README.md

 PCS lifecycle actions run only at boot, and the instance is terminated out from under any script.
 So an EventBridge rule invokes the Lambda every `ReconcileIntervalMinutes`.
-The Lambda lists the zone's A records, lists this cluster's running instances (filtered by the `aws:pcs:cluster-id` tag), and deletes any record whose IP is no longer backed by a live instance.
-This is self-healing: it corrects drift no matter how a record was orphaned, and it resolves the case where an IP is recycled by a different node.
+The Lambda lists the zone's A records, lists this cluster's running instances (filtered by the `aws:pcs:cluster-id` tag), and deletes any single-value A record whose IP is no longer held by a live instance.
+It cleans up after terminated nodes however they went away, including an abrupt teardown that would lose an event.

+Be precise about what reconcile is and is not:

+- **It only ever deletes.** It never re-creates or corrects a record's value.
+If a record points somewhere wrong but that address belongs to a live instance in the cluster, reconcile leaves it alone — it has no notion of the *right* value for a name.
+- **A deleted record comes back only at boot.** PCS lifecycle actions run at boot, so a node whose record was removed in error stays unresolvable until it is rebooted or replaced.
+The effect is not self-correcting within a running instance's lifetime.
+- **It leaves records it did not create alone.** Anything that is not a single-value A record — an ALIAS, a multi-value record, the zone apex — is skipped, so adding your own records to this zone is safe.

-Two facts are worth keeping in mind:
+Three more facts worth keeping in mind:

 - **`PCS_NODE_ID` is the record name.** It is the Slurm node name (for example `login-1`) that peers actually resolve, so the script registers exactly that.
 The script never reads `hostname`, and there is no separate host-name variable to consult.
-- **A short TTL bounds staleness.** Records carry `RecordTTL` (default 60 s), so a stale answer is cached only briefly in the window before the next reconcile.
+- **A short TTL bounds positive staleness only.** Records carry `RecordTTL` (default 60 s).
+  It does **not** bound negative caching: a name queried before its node registers yields `NXDOMAIN`, cached for the zone's negative TTL (about 900 s from Route 53's default SOA) regardless of `RecordTTL`.
+During a large scale-up a job can therefore fail to resolve a peer for several minutes after that peer is healthy.
+- **Registration is one attempt with no retry.** `ChangeResourceRecordSets` is throttled per account and serialized per hosted zone.
+A node whose call is throttled logs a warning and gives up until its next boot, so a very large simultaneous scale-up can leave some nodes silently unregistered.

-The single write grant a node holds is scoped tightly: the IAM policy allows `UPSERT` of `A` records in this one zone and nothing else (see *Security considerations*).
+The single write grant a node holds is scoped to `UPSERT` of `A` records, at exactly one label under this one zone, and nothing else (see *Security considerations*).

 ## Prerequisites